Katherine Cederbaum, PMHNP-BC

 - 2012-2013 Nellie Blumenthal Advanced Practice Psychiatric Nursing Fellowship, McLean Hospital

-- 2011 Registered Nurse, Department of Health and Human Services, Commonwealth of Massachusetts
+- 2011 Registered Nurse, Board of Registration in Nursing, Commonwealth of Massachusetts

-- 2012 Certified Nurse Practitioner, Department of Health and Human Services, Commonwealth of Massachusetts
+- 2012 Certified Nurse Practitioner, Board of Registration in Nursing, Commonwealth of Massachusetts

-- 2012 MCSR Advanced Practice Registered Nurse, Department of Health and Human Services, Commonwealth of Massachusetts
+- 2012 MCSR Advanced Practice Registered Nurse, Board of Registration in Nursing, Commonwealth of Massachusetts